Discovering DMR – 1

 You can organize your zones however you want, for example, you might want one or more "Home" zones for channels that correspond to your favorite talkgroups that you can reach via the repeaters that are within range of your home.
 You might want a "Commute" zone that corresponds to the talkgroups you most often use via the repeaters that are in range as you drive to and from work.
 If you use a hotspot, you might want some "Hotspot" zones for the talkgroups you key up via your hotspot.
 You might want some other zones that correspond to the groups of talkgroups your club uses, or to nets you frequently participate in.
 Some people set up zones based on repeater locations.

-It's pretty easy to use zones: you create a zone, name it, and then add channels to it (up to 16 for a radio that supports 16 channels per zone).
+It's pretty easy to use zones: you create a zone, name it, and then add channels to it.
 Optionally, you can change the order of the channels within the zone.

 When you program your channels, you optionally can choose to monitor more than just the talkgroup associated with that current channel.